chaerulmarwan20/tickitz-film-api/README.md

 npm install
 ```

-3. Create database named `tickitz-film` and import `tickitz-film.sql` from this repository
+3. Create a new database with a name `tickitz-film` and import `tickitz-film.sql` from this repository

 4. Create .env file